 - Do you generate your Domestic Hot Water (DHW) directly off your boiler by means of an Immersion Coil, internal to the boiler?
 If so your options are very limited.
 The boiler must be at temperature to produce DHW.
 Train yourself and users to switch the boiler on and off (seasonally) to produce DHW only when you need it.
 Don’t let your boiler run all summer to have on-demand supply!
 A waste of energy.
 (See other blogs.)

 - If you generate DHW via a separate, detached water heater of any type and your boiler stays hot when no heat is required (as all summer long?), UPGRADE YOUR AQUASTAT from your current “Ranging Type” (keeping boiler water hot all the time) to a “Cold Start Type” that only warms the boiler when heat is demanded.
-Our favorite is the Hydrolevel 3150 for oil and the 3100 for gas fueled systems.
+Our favorite is the Hydrolevel 3250-Plus for oil and the 3200-Plus for gas fueled systems.
 Note that the additional use of their “Electro-Well” provides Low Water Cutoff (LWCO), a nice boiler safety feature.
 Nice display, easy to install & adjust; and reasonably priced to boot.
 Pays itself back in a hurry!
 Also check out their great videos!

 - Now, are your aquastat and circulator or zone valves and controls wired properly?
 They must talk to each other electrically or your boiler runs erratically, zones don’t heat properly and circulators can circulate cold water.
 The quick way to tell is by removing the Master Aquastat Cover and looking at the “T-T” terminals, usually located near the upper right of the control board.
 What do you find?